akunsete/ASSITANT_TESTER/README.md

 # 🛠️ TECHNOLOGIES

-1.HTML – structure of the chatbot interface
+-HTML – structure of the chatbot interface
-2.CSS – layout and chat bubble styling
+-CSS – layout and chat bubble styling
-3.JavaScript – logic for interaction, responses, and typing delay
+-JavaScript – logic for interaction, responses, and typing delay

 # ✨ FEATURES